moefangsubs/bat-merging-jpg/README.md

    - Make sure the images are named in a numeric sequence (e.g., `001.jpg`, `002.jpg`, ..., `100.jpg`).

 2. **Step 2: Place the Batch Script**
-   - Place the `MERGEnew.bat` file in the same folder where your images are located.
+   - Place the `mergefile.bat` file in the same folder where your images are located.

 3. **Step 3: Run the Script**
    - Double-click the `mergefile.bat` file.